 - HPV CAN BE SPREAD DURING ANY FORM OF SEXUAL ACTIVITY WITH GENITAL CONTACT- NOT JUST SEXUAL INTERCOURSE

 - Most women do not know they are infected because there may be no warning signs or symptoms

 Take a look at this detailed fact sheet for detailed information on all types of STIs.

 What is Chlamydia?

 Chlamydia is the most commonly reported STI in the U.S. and is more common among teens than among older women and men.
 It is a bacterial infection that often has NO symptoms.
 If left untreated, Chlamydia can cause complications such as Pelvic Inflammatory Disease (PID), ectopic (tubal) pregnancy and infertility.

 Get tested annually for Chlamydia.
 You NEED an appointment for Chlamydia testing.
 Tests are done by our female Nurse Practitioner.
 Give us a call to schedule STI testing.

 What is Human Papillomavirus (HPV)?

 HPV is the leading cause of cervical cancer.
 Genital HPV is spread through skin-to-skin contact, not through an exchange of bodily fluid.
-(This means you can get HPV without actually having sex!
+This means you can get HPV without actually having sex!
 We offer the HPV vaccine here at Northland, and all women and men between the ages of 9 and 45 should be vaccinated

 What is the HPV vaccine?

-There are currently two HPV vaccines available to the public- Gardasil and Cervarix.
-Gardasil protects against more HPV types than Cervarix so that is the vaccine we provide here at Northland.
-Gardasil is given as three, separate injections over a six-month period.
+Gardasil 9 is given as three separate injections over a six-month period.
 You must complete the entire series of shots for it to be effective.
-Gardasil helps protect against two types of HPV that cause about 75% of cervical cancers and two more types that cause 90% of genital warts cases.
+Gardasil helps protect against nine types of HPV that cause about 75% of cervical cancers and 90% of genital warts cases.
 It’s believed that immunity is achieved one month after the last shot and that it remains effective for at least five years.
 We do not know yet if booster shots are needed.
 Studies are still being done to follow women who have received the vaccine to see how long their immunity lasts.
 For more information on the Gardasil vaccine, CLICK HERE.